4 Ways to Leverage the Video Analytics Provided by Your Online Video Platform (OVP)

 For example, if the vast majority of your users are accessing content via small-screen mobile devices, you may not want to invest a huge amount of money in a desktop website redesign.
 Or, maybe a preponderance of tablet users means you should focus your team on creating a new dedicated mobile app optimized for tablet screens.

 If your users are mostly on mobile, you’ll also want to be sure you’re streaming with mobile-compatible formats such as HLS.
 Focus your resources where they are needed.

 Similarly, browser preference allows you to test on the most popular browsers among your actual audience, rather than simply assuming you know what’s best because you use it already.

 Analytics data, and here the video analytics data, is a goldmine for your business.
 It allows you to make decisions based on hard data, not speculation, intuition, or fallible logic.
 Additionally, you can measure the effectiveness of certain media, messages, campaigns, and methods.
 Analytics can point towards information that increases sales, strengthens marketing, and much more.

 Video analytics also enable greater engagement, higher customer retention, and logical self-criticism leading to better performance across the board.

 The information provided here should allow you to assess the video analytics options provided by various OVPs.
-You can also click here for an updated 2018 comparison of streaming services provider.
+You can also click here for an updated 2018 comparison of the streaming services provider.
 This provides a brief mention of analytics, as well as other core features.
 Remember that video analytics is only one feature of an OVP.
 It’s best to research your top picks in detail before selecting a platform.

 It’s not an overstatement to say that analytics has taken the business world by storm.
 The ability to easily gather information on customers and their behavior has been a major boon for businesses and institutions of all sorts.
 We hope that this article has helped you to better understand how to use your video analytics to improve your online video content strategy.
 For a more detailed tutorial, click here.